adityaxdubey/grpo-accounting-finetune/README.md

 ## How Reinforcement works here

-model generates multiple output, all of which are rewarded
+model generates multiple output, all of which are rewarded the functions work on:

-The following reward functions are used to evaluate and score each completion:
-- **XML Format Adherence**: Ensures `<reasoning>` and `<answer>` structure.
+-  Ensures `<reasoning>` and `<answer>` structure.
-- **Accounting Terminology Usage**: Rewards use of terms like "liability," "equity."
+-  Rewards use of terms like "liability," "equity."
-- **Application of Accounting Principles**:  Evaluates application of accounting principles.
+-  Evaluates application of accounting principles.
-- **Semantic Correctness**: Measures alignment with expected answers.
+-  Measures alignment with expected answers.

 The model optimizes by comparing rewards across completions, driving improvements in reasoning and accuracy.